SamuelMelian/DAS-G01-2025/Iteration-4/Decisions/0010-database-removal.md

 ## Considered Options

 * 0010-1-Remove-Database-Layer-Entirely
-* 0010-2-Keep-lightweight-database-for-logging-or-caching

 ## Decision Outcome

-Chosen option: 0010-1-Remove-Database-Layer-Entirely, because the client’s updated specifications confirm that no data persistence or storage of customer, order, or delivery information is required.
+Chosen option: 0010-1-Remove-Database-Layer-Entirely, because the client's updated specifications confirm that no data persistence or storage of customer, order, or delivery information is required.

 This decision supersedes and invalidates the following: